Incremental cycle bases for cycle-based pose graph optimization: Results

 This experiment was designed to validate the use of low-DOF measurements in the relative parameterization of PGO.
 In this experiment, two agents were simulated in a planar environment traveling along sine waves of different frequencies and phase offsets.
 Odometry was simulated by taking two poses along the trajectory at times between 0.5 and 2.5 seconds apart, computing the transformation between them, and adding noise.
 This approach created between 75 and 95 poses per agent along a 120 second long simulation.
 30 range and bearing measurements were computed at random intervals along the trajectories as shown in \cref{fig:rb_sample_traj}.
 These measurements were used to create inter-vehicle loop closures by solving \cref{eq:rb_opt_prob} using pairs of sequential measurements.
 This resulted in 15 relative-pose measurements to be used in the cycle-based PGO problem.
 We ran 30 different trials to record and average the error in the relative localization between the agents.
 The noise characteristics used in the experiment are described below.

 Since the purpose of multi-agent PGO is for the agents to localize relative to one another, we evaluate the error in the relative pose estimates at the start and the end of the trajectory.
 We compute the average and standard deviation of the error across the different trials and report the results in \cref{tab:rb_relative_pose_err_table}.
+We compare the results of our method with the results produced by GTSAM \cite{dellaert2012factor} when range and bearing factors are used to model inter-agent measurements.

 As can be seen, we obtain accurate relative-pose estimates with the average error between the two agents being less than a meter in the translational components and less than three degrees in the relative orientation showing that low-DOF measurements can effectively be used in the cycle-based PGO problem described in \cref{eq:cb_pgo}.
+Additionally, our method obtains similar translational accuracy when compared with GTSAM but suffers both lower relative heading accuracy and larger variance on the relative heading error.
+This degredation in the relative heading is expected as we do not recompute the relative pose factors by solving \cref{eq:rb_opt_prob} using updated estimates for $T_a$ and $T_b$.
+The accuracy in the relative heading factors, $T$, are dependent on the quality of the odometry of each robot and the errors in the measurements.